+I know what you’re thinking...keeping a clean house can be such a big job.
+Especially if you have a full-time job, kids...or just don't particularly like cleaning.
 I get it.
-Just because I started a natural cleaning products company doesn’t mean I love spending my whole day cleaning!
-But, the more we learn about the physical, mental, and emotional health benefits of a clean and healthy home the harder it is to let the excuses and the dust bunnies pile up.
+Just because we started a cleaning product company doesn’t mean any of us love spending our whole day cleaning!
+But, the more we learn about the physical, mental, and emotional health benefits of a clean and healthy home the harder it is to let the excuses (and the dust bunnies) pile up.

 Today I’ll share my best tips on how to create a stress-free house cleaning schedule that reduces anxiety while cutting your cleaning time down to just 5-15 minutes a day.

-In the past, my husband and I would usually knock out all our house cleaning in a couple hours on the weekends.
-It was kind of fun, we’d crank up the tunes or our favorite podcast and just get it done.
-Laundry was a once-a-week thing, and we’d keep the house generally tidy otherwise.
+In the past, my husband and I would usually knock out all our house cleaning in a couple hours on the weekends and do laundry in front of Friends reruns after work.
+It was a once-a-week thing, and we’d keep the house generally tidy otherwise.

-Then our first child came along and suddenly spending a dedicated 3-4 hours cleaning was not an option.
-Plus, with babies come tons of laundry, tons of stuff, and tons of mess…all of which was adding to our stress.
-And it’s not just new parents who get stressed out and anxious over messes and clutter.
-We now know a cluttered home equals a stressful home, which leads to procrastination, feelings of shame, frustration, inadequacy, depression, and elevated levels of stress hormones1,2.
-As the to-do list piles up, so does our stress level.
-Our energy dips and eventually tidying up seems insurmountable.
+Then we had a child, and suddenly spending a dedicated 3-4 hours cleaning was not an option.
+Plus, with babies came tons of laundry, tons of stuff, and tons of mess...all of which was adding to our new-parent-stress-levels.
+And it’s not just parents or neat freaks who get stressed out and anxious over messes and clutter.
+We now know a cluttered home can lead to increased stress and feelings of chaos, which - at least for me - bleeds over into other areas of our life.
+As the to-do list piles up, our energy dips and getting organized seems unsurmountable.

 With regards to our physical health, a cluttered home is not typically a very clean home either.
-Dust is a major concern here—especially for those with young children or allergies, and bacteria from neglected bathrooms, kitchens, floors, etc. can wind up causing repetitive health problems that only make things worse.
-Plus, the effects of prolonged, elevated stress hormones, like cortisol, can lead to a slew of inflammatory health issues including adrenal burnout, heart issues, hormonal imbalances, digestive health problems, weight-gain, etc.3 I share this not to scare or shame anyone—heaven knows I’ve frequently been overwhelmed by these issues myself—but to point out just how directly connected our health is to the health of our homes.
+Dust is a major concern here---especially for those with young children or allergies, and bacteria from neglected bathrooms, kitchens, floors, etc. can wind up causing repetitive health problems that only make things worse.
+I share this not to scare or shame!
+I’ve frequently been overwhelmed by these issues myself, and it’s good to be reminded of how directly connected our health of our bodies is to the health of our homes.

 Ready for some good news?
 You can start to change this right now by setting a simple cleaning schedule that takes only 5-15 minutes a day, and we’re going to show you how.